 Accounts receivable are recorded at management's assessment of the expected consideration to be received, based on a detailed review of historical pricing adjustments and collections.
 Management relies on the results of the assessment, which includes payment history of the applicable payer as well as historical patient collections, as a primary source of information in estimating the collectability of our accounts receivable.
 We update our assessment on a quarterly basis, which to date has not resulted in any material adjustments to the valuation of our accounts receivable.
-We believe the assessment provides reasonable estimates of our accounts receivable are fully collectible.
+We believe the assessment provides reasonable estimates of our accounts receivable valuation, and therefore we believe that substantially all accounts receivable are fully collectible.